 Your Supervisor, or another member of your Training Establishment, will be able to guide you during your placement and address queries or concerns.
-If you believe the difficulty cannot be resolved in this manner, or if you experience a serious problem, please contact a Practice Educator or the APPEL office (contact details on page 25).
+If you believe the difficulty cannot be resolved in this manner, or if you experience a serious problem, please contact a Practice Educator or APPEL.

-APPEL's role is to support both students and their Supervisors before, during, and after placements.
+APPEL's role is to support both students and Supervisors before, during, and after placements.
 Your Practice Educator is your primary point of contact.
 The APPEL office is also available if you need support or you are unable to contact your Practice Educator.